-The tool table that is active during execution of the part program is designated TOOL.T and must be saved in the directory TNC:\table.
-TOOL.T can only be edited in one of the machine operating modes.
+The tool table that is active during execution of the part program is designated TOOL.T.
+TOOL T must be saved in the directory TNC:\table.

 Other tool tables that are to be archived or used for test runs are given any other names with the extension T. By default, for Test Run and Programming modes the TNC uses the "simtool.t" table, which is also stored in the "table" directory.
 In the Test Run mode, press the TOOL TABLE soft key to edit it.